Geoprimo/Geo2Gmsh/README.md

 This tool is particularly relevant for applications in:

-Geothermal reservoir modeling
+* Geothermal reservoir modeling;
-Basin-scale thermal simulations
+* Basin-scale thermal simulations;
-Structural geology and fault system analysis Subsurface flow and transport modeling
+* Structural geology and fault system analysis;
+* Subsurface flow and transport modeling